A classification of degree $2$ semi-stable rational maps $\mathbb{P}^2\to\mathbb{P}^2$ with large finite dynamical automorphism group: Computation of Dynamical and Topological Degrees

 \section{Computation of Dynamical and Topological Degrees}

 In this section we compute the dynamical and topological degrees of the various maps in Table~\ref{table:maintable}.
-The following elementary result will be useful, especially in establishing that a map is algebraically stable, i.e., satisfies $\l_1(f)=\deg(f)$.
+The following elementary results will be useful, especially in establishing that a map is algebraically stable, i.e., satisfies $\l_1(f)=\deg(f)$.
+Results of this sort, and much more, appear in~\cite{MR1369137}, but for the convenience of the reader, we give the short proofs.

 \begin{lemma} Let $f:\PP^2\dashrightarrow\PP^2$ be a dominant rational map. \begin{parts} \Part{(a)} If~$f$ is a morphism, then